DataDog/hiring-engineers/answers.md

 Thank you for the opportunity!
 I enjoyed this exercise, learning about the platform, and understanding the experience of DataDog's users.
 I researched each step of the challenge using the DataDog docs, user-submitted blog posts, product-specific docs, and personal notes.
 I provided screenshots in this file via an S3 bucket and added code samples where needed.

-After spending time in the product, it is clear how powerful the analytic and reporting tools are and a clear focus on creating an easy to use UX.
-It seems there is an endless combination of metrics to develop but provided in a way that isn't overwhelming.
+After spending time in the product, it is clear how useful the tools are in unlocking insights into customers' applications and overall business.
+While robust, the analytic and reporting tools provide a clear picture and do so through an easy to use UX.
+It seems there is an endless combination of metrics to create but presented in a way that isn't overwhelming.
 I can understand how impactful this platform could be to members across the organization, regardless of job function or level.

 I learned a lot about the technologies used in the exercise and feel I have a deeper understanding of what it would be like being a Sales Engineer at DataDog.
 I imagine there is an endless stream of new and creative ideas from users using DataDog, which enables the experience of both student and teacher; learning from and teaching customers new ways to gain insights into their business.